Maria Shea, MA

 6. Internal vs. External.

 Professional counselors are interested in the ‘inner life’ of their clients, i.e., their personality functioning: client attitudes, perception, thinking patterns, affective experiences, decision making, and behaviors.
-Life coaches are generally more interested in how their clients are functioning in their external environment; the emphasis is decidedly on actions (external) rather than on the other more internal functions of the personality.
+Traditionally, Life coaches are generally more interested in how their clients are functioning in their external environment; the emphasis is decidedly on actions (external) rather than on the other more internal functions of the personality.
+The wholistic movement of coaching is changing this pattern -- understanding the importance how the internal process produces external results.

 7. Patient – Client Interactions vs. Collegial – Coachee Interactions.